Car navigation systems: Should you order the factory GPS on a new car?

 ExpertiseAutomotive technology, smart home, digital health.Credentials

-I received an email from Steve B. in Attleboro, Massachusetts, asking if he should get the optional factory navigation system in a Apple CarPlay or Android Auto instead of factory navigation, but carmakers often bundle all three systems together so you can't escape the cost of built-in navigation, even if you never use it.he wants to buy.
-Many buyers would like to just use
+I received an email from Steve B. in Attleboro, Massachusetts, asking if he should get the optional factory navigation system in a new 2020 Subaru Legacy he wants to buy.
+Many buyers would like to just use Apple CarPlay or Android Auto instead of factory navigation, but carmakers often bundle all three systems together so you can't escape the cost of built-in navigation, even if you never use it.

 Phone-based navigation has vastly more personalization and information about you, the best voice command in the world, a constantly improving interface, and free map updates that happen constantly rather than occasionally for a fee.
 But I wouldn't be honest if I didn't point out a few good reasons to consider getting GPS navigation from the factory:

-Off-grid robustness: Built-in factory navigation doesn't rely on a cellular connection to the degree phone navigation apps do, though on your phone to make it virtually as robust off the grid.
+Off-grid robustness: Built-in factory navigation doesn't rely on a cellular connection to the degree phone navigation apps do, though you can always cache map data on your phone to make it virtually as robust off the grid.

 Whole car integration: Factory navigation can integrate with the rest of a car's systems.
 That means when you are low on fuel or charge, the navigation system can automatically plot a course to the nearest gas or charging station along your route.
 Some carmakers even make route and terrain information available to the car's powertrain so it can adjust to the road conditions ahead.
-Renault/Nissan and Volvo are , however, and may explore a deeper level of whole car integration than we've seen from a mobile-centric operating system.
+Renault/Nissan and Volvo are about to make Android and Google the core of their car's cabins, however, and may explore a deeper level of whole car integration than we've seen from a mobile-centric operating system.